 There are trains between St Petersburg and such European cities like Helsinki, Tallinn, Vienna, Berlin, Riga and some others.
-Usually, flight costs less than a train ticket.
+Usually, a flight costs less than a train ticket.
 But if you want to try something new, why not travel from Europe to St Petersburg by train?
 I would like to make such a trip one day.

 • By Cruise Liner or Ferry

 St Petersburg has a large passenger port ‘Maritime Facade’.
 It is located in the western part of the city, at Vasilievsky Island.
-Each year, thousands of tourists arrive in St Petersburg city by the sea.
+Each year, thousands of tourists arrive in St Petersburg city by sea.